openregister/specification/content/v2/record-resource.md

 Gets the list of records.
 [This resource MAY be paginated](/v2/rest-api#collection-pagination).

-The order SHOULD be by consistent regardless of new elements being added to the dataset.

 ***
 NOTE: It is not mandatory to implement the query string parameters for this endpoint.